tcsenpai/scripting-language-factory/README.md

 - Package manifest with language metadata

 To install the extension:
-1. Copy the generated folder to your VS Code extensions directory:
+1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P on macOS)
-   - Windows: `%USERPROFILE%\.vscode\extensions`
+2. Select "Developer: Install Extension from Location"
-   - macOS/Linux: `~/.vscode/extensions`
+3. Choose the extension folder `my-language-extension` directory
-2. Restart VS Code
+4. Restart VS Code
-3. Open a file with your language's extension to see the highlighting in action
+5. Open a file with your language's extension to see the highlighting in action

 NOTE: Advanced auto-completion is not yet supported, but basic auto-completion is available.